AlfieriChou/rod/README.md

 - [chromedp][chromedp]

+  Chromedp uses a [fix-sized buffer](https://github.com/chromedp/chromedp/blob/b56cd66/target.go#L69-L73) for events, it can cause dead-lock on high concurrency.
+Because of rod don't use fix-sized buffer, rod will use less memory.
+Because chromedp uses single-event-loop, the slow event handlers will block each other, rod doesn't have this issue.
+The reason for these is because rod is based on [goob](https://github.com/ysmood/goob).

+  Chromedp will JSON decode every message from browser, rod is decode-on-demand, so rod performs better, especially for heavy network events.

   For direct code comparison you can check [here](lib/examples/compare-chromedp).
 If you compare the example called `logic` between [rod](lib/examples/compare-chromedp/logic/main.go) and [chromedp](https://github.com/chromedp/examples/blob/master/logic/main.go), you will find out how much simpler rod is.

   With chromedp, you have to use their verbose DSL like tasks to handle the main logic, because chromedp uses several wrappers to handle execution with context and options which makes it very hard to understand their code when bugs happen.
 The heavily used interfaces also makes the static types useless when tracking issues.
 In contrast, rod uses classical object model to abstract browser, page, and element.